 Our family law practice is headed by David R. Clarke, Richard J. Colten, and Thomas M. Cusick, highly qualified practitioners widely recognized in our area as leaders in the field of domestic relations law.
-Ably assisted by experienced attorneys Susan D. Whyte and Thomas M. Cusick and backed by a knowledgeable and efficient support staff, our family law group offers discreet, thorough and zealous representation.
+Ably assisted by experienced attorneys Mary C. Huff, Virginia F. Shevlin, and Olivia M. F. Bean, and backed by a knowledgeable and efficient support staff, our family law group offers discreet, thorough and zealous representation.
 Although we never hesitate to litigate when the occasion demands, we also urge our clients to explore alternative dispute resolution avenues, such as negotiated compromise and settlement, mediation or arbitration, or marital and co-parenting counseling.

 Domestic relations law in Virginia addresses a wide range of issues of importance to individuals and families.
 While the concept readily calls to mind separation, divorce and attendant concerns such as child custody, support, and the division of marital assets, Blankingship and Keith, P.C. also assists clients in non-divorce cases with such matters as marital planning through the negotiation and preparation of pre-marital and marital contracts; establishing paternity; obtaining or defending against protective orders; adoption; and grandparent and third-party custody or visitation.
 We offer experienced representation in a range from simple to highly complex divorce and family litigation.